 BOZEMAN'S GROWING POPULARITY

 In the past several years, Bozeman has seen its fair share of fame with countless publications such as Conde Nast Traveler and the LA Times naming it one of the top places to visit.
 As a result, tourism in Bozeman is at an all-time high.
 Bozeman Yellowstone International Airport is the busiest airport in the state with nearly 1.2 million passengers per year, and Montana State University – a key to Bozeman’s thriving community, continues to reach record enrollment numbers year over year.
 Bozeman’s growing recognition has made it the fastest-growing town of its size in the nation.
 With this growth comes an increase in demand, which has pushed Bozeman home prices to record highs.
+For real estate for sale in Bozeman, a market report and Bozeman community information, click here.

 BUT THE DEMAND IS NOT LIMITED TO BOZEMAN